WajahatJunaidKhan/Hospital_Management_System_OOP/README.md

 # Hospital_Management_System_OOP
-This Project is created using oop principles.
+This Project is created using JAVA and OOP principles.
 It contains proper functionalities of hospital management.